 One single cushion with no divisions, offering a neat minimal look to your sofa.
 The Swyft Model 04 sofa is the perfect example of this contemporary style.

 A tight seat sofa doesn’t have separate cushions.
 It tends to have a firmer feel, and a more formal look.
 Think office sofa, or the sort you’d find in a reception or waiting room.
-Though they can also be modern, on-trend and work beautifully in your living space, especially if you love a clean lined look, and they can be incredibly comfortable – just look at the Swyft Model 03 sofa.
+Though they can also be modern, on-trend and work beautifully in your living space, especially if you love a clean lined look, and they can be incredibly comfortable – just look at the Swyft Model 03 sofa or Model 05 sofa.

-Type of sofa Backs
+Type of Sofa Backs